|Nutrition Facts (per serving)|

 Serve the stuffed squash with a tossed salad or rice dish.
 Baked potatoes could be cooked in the same oven along with the squash.

-- 2 medium acorn squash
+2 medium acorn squash

-- 1 pound lean ground beef, round or chuck
+1 pound lean ground beef, round or chuck

-- 1/2 cup chopped onion
+1/2 cup coarsely chopped onion

-- 1/2 teaspoon salt
+1/2 teaspoon salt

-- 1 can (14.5 ounces) diced tomatoes, drained
+1 (14.5 ounce) can diced tomatoes, drained

-- 1 tablespoon chopped parsley
+1 tablespoon finely chopped fresh parsley

-- 1/4 teaspoon cinnamon, optional
+1/4 teaspoon ground cinnamon, optional

 Cut the squash in half lengthwise and scoop out seeds.
-Spray the cut sides with olive oil spray or nonstick cooking spray and place, cut side down, on the foil.
+Spray the cut sides with olive oil spray or nonstick cooking spray and place, cut-side down, on the foil.
 Add about 1/2 inch of water to the pan then cover with foil.
-Bake for 45 to 55 minutes, or until tender.
+Bake for 45 to 55 minutes or until tender.

-- In a large skillet over medium heat, saute the ground beef with bell pepper and onion, stirring, until beef is no longer pink and vegetables are tender.
+In a large skillet over medium heat, sauté the ground beef with bell pepper and onion, stirring, until beef is no longer pink and vegetables are tender.
 Drain and discard excess drippings.
 Add pepper, salt, tomatoes, parsley, and cinnamon, if using.
 Cook, stirring, until hot and bubbly.

-- Scoop the ground beef and tomato mixture into the squash shells.
+Scoop the ground beef and tomato mixture into the squash shells.
 Arrange the stuffed squash in the baking pan.

-- Bake in the preheated oven for about 20 to 25 minutes, or until hot.
+Bake in the preheated oven for about 20 to 25 minutes or until hot.